Chideock: Demography

-Dorset County Council's 2013 estimate of the parish population is 550.

-The population of the parish in the censuses between 1921 and 2001 is shown in the table below:

-Results of the 2011 census have been published for the combined populations of Chideock parish and the small neighbouring parish of Stanton St Gabriel; the combined population was 686.
+Data for the 2001 and 2011 censuses include the sparsely-populated neighbouring parish of Stanton St Gabriel.

 Transport

 The A35 trunk road between Honiton and Southampton passes through Chideock, which in 1997 was the first village in Britain to have two speed cameras installed in response to perceived excessive speed.
-The National Trust refused permission for a prospective bypass over land it owns to the north of Golden Cap, citing its importance as an area of natural beauty.
+All speeding fines paid until 2007 had to be refunded when it emerged that the Traffic Regulation Order imposing the speed limit had referred to the junction with Seatown Road whereas that road (which does lead to Seatown) is actually Duck Street.
+The National Trust refused permission for a prospective bypass over land it owns to the north of Golden Cap, citing its importance in the Dorset National Landscape.
 On 4 May 2010 a protest against the lack of a bypass was initiated by some residents and involved constant operation of a pedestrian crossing at the centre of the village for one hour's duration every week.
 This campaign continued for a year and may result in restrictions on heavy goods vehicles in the village.